itsphyre/itsphyre.github.io/README.md

 <br>

-<div class="box"> Greetings My name is Al Majors Jr and I have set up this page to showcase some of my coding
+<div class="box"> Greetings My name is Al Majors and I have set up this page to showcase some of my writing and coding
 <br>
-prowess.
+.
 I wanted to make a portfolio type of page that did not use a template but try to add my own style and vision.
 I will be updating this site every few weeks.
 Feel free to email me its-am@almajors.me</div>
 <br>
 <br>

 <ul class="graph">
-	<li>Many years of HTML5/CSS3 experience</li>
+	<li>Many years of HTML5/CSS3 experience</li><a href="itsphyre.github.io/Sample Strains Excerpt.docx">Creative Sample</a>
 	<li>Knowledgable of C++ and C#</li>
 	<li>Proficient in MySQL</li>
 	<li>Expertise developing in wordpress</li>